jancarloviray/blog/_posts/2017-01-04-how-to-merge-multiple-commits-into-one-git-commit.md

 excerpt_separator: <!--more-->
 ---

+To do this, we use the command `git rebase`.
+Typically, it is used to:

+- Edit previous commit messages
+- Combine multiple commits into one
+- Delete or revert commits that are no longer necessary

+Let's work through an example.

+Let's say we already have an existing repository with a lot of commits.
 First, check your commit log:

 ```shell
 git log --oneline
 ```

-Let's saw we want to merge last 4 commits.
+Now, let's say we want to merge last 4 commits.
 Run `git rebase` with `-i` which means interactive and `HEAD~4` which means to look at last 4 commits

 ```shell
 git rebase -i HEAD~4